Sprinklr Social

 1. Set up a real-time command center

 Your team needs a cross-functional digital war room; one centralized space where marketing, PR, legal, and customer support can align instantly.
-Modern platforms like Sprinklr make this easy — offering a single interface to monitor social channels, triage issues, and publish responses instantly.
+Tools like Sprinklr Insights make this easy — offering a single interface to monitor social channels, triage issues, and publish responses instantly.

 • Define roles and workflows: Pre-assign responsibilities — who drafts responses, who escalates to legal, and who handles approvals.